rjkviegas/skills-workshops/week-2/making_code_simpler_through_polymorphism/COACH_INSTRUCTIONS.md

 * Talk through the code in the Introduction section to illustrate refactoring for polymorphism.

+* Ask the students for their thoughts on how the code example relates to duck typing.
+Draw out this idea:
+  * If it moves like a vehicle, it must be a vehicle.
+So you can use it like a vehicle.

 * Ask the students for their thoughts on what makes the polymorphic version simpler.
 Draw out these ideas:
   * It's simpler to understand a group of polymorphic classes because they all share the same concept.
   * The shared code for a polymorphism is more reuseable.